minego/phnx/README_DC.txt

 Modified app-assistant.js, main-assistant.js, preferences-assistant.js, status-assistant.js, tweet.js, twitter.js and local.js to give Pref options to specifiy number of items returned for lists, searches and retweets.
 Modified main-assistant.js and phnx.css to support gaps.
 Modified profile.html, content.html, twitter.js and profile-assistant.js so that url's in the profile view of the user show as expanded links (not twitter t.co links)
+Created hires icons/buttons/images for Pre3
+Modified main-assistant.js so auto-complete list is populated when Refresh & Flush at launch is enabled.